How to Keep Pigeons Away From My House

 - Nets.
 Bird nets are one of the most humane bird deterrents available.
 Once the pigeons figure out that they get trapped every time they visit your home, they will quickly look for a new home.
 The major downside of this method is that you must check the nets regularly and release any caught pigeons.

 - Fake predators.
 This method is very similar to installing a pigeon scare.
-Buying a life-size plastic owl or snake and placing it on your balcony, patio, deck, or roof can make the pigeons think twice about landing.
+Buying a life-size plastic owl or snake and placing it on your balcony, patio, deck, or roof can make the pigeons think twice about the landing.
 You get bonus points if the toy is automated and moves.

 The Rice Myth: There’s a myth that feeding rice to pigeons will kill them when it starts expanding in their stomachs.
 This way, it is said, you’ll be able to effectively reduce their population.
 The truth is, once the rice starts enlarging, the bird will simply spew it out and walk away unharmed.
 It may like you less, though.